April 22: Site Tours | April 23-24: Exhibition & Conference

 Attendee insights:

-The panel will discuss different perspectives, innovations and solutions to address the challenges facing hard-to-abate sectors and the cost impact on potential buyers of switching to greener production methods.
+The panel will discuss different innovations and solutions to address the challenges facing hard-to-abate sectors and the cost impact on potential buyers of switching to greener production methods.

-16:10 16:50
+16:10 16:15

 Chair’s Closing Remarks